 - Big Creepy-Crawlies: In the first book, there the Hender organisms, which technically count due to being arthropods (although looking very little like arthropods), with the mega-mantis getting special mention.

 - The sequel goes full though, there are giant gammarids, colonial centipede chains, and sea spiders.

 - Bizarre Alien Biology: Frequent references are made to how Henders Island fauna is so strange and so alien, except that it's all Earth-based.

-- For example, the wheel-like "ants" are actually thousands of individuals in themselves, carrying several generations of offspring in their.... something.
+- For example, the wheel-like "ants" are actually thousands of individuals in themselves, carrying several generations of offspring in a spiral canal on their underside.
 If they trip, the offspring eat them.

 - Gets even weirder in Pandemonium, in which it turns out that many Henders organisms that'd seemed like separate species in the first novel are actually different castes or life-cycle stages of other species.
 Those disk-ants?
 They're related to the trees.

 - Bizarre Alien Locomotion: The white "bugs" are wheel-shaped, and can roll on their edges.

 - Call a Smeerp a "Rabbit": Henders "rats" aren't.
 Not even close.
 Meanwhile Henders "ants" are more like tires than ants.

 - There's also a plantlike organism that changes the pigments it uses to photosynthesize depending on the level of light.
 It is named "clover."

 - Cool vs. Awesome: At the end of Pandemonium the cave's lake spills into the underground city, which has become infested with Henders organisms, and the two deadly ecosystems battle it out (Pandemonium having a huge advantage - being immune to saltwater - so they easily won).